nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

 _Providing_  systems  **MUST**  ensure this GUID is globally unique and a persistent identifier (that is, it doesn’t change between requests and therefore stored with the source data).

-Where  _consuming_  systems are integrating data from this resource to their local system, they  **MUST**  also persist this GUID at the same time.
+Where  _consuming_  systems are integrating data from this profile to their local system, they  **MUST**  also persist this GUID at the same time.

 ### clinicalStatus ###